Engmhabib/Claude-Computer-Use-Demo/README.md

 ---

-**Contact**: For any questions or issues regarding this project, please open an issue on GitHub or reach out to the project maintainer.
+**Contact**: For any questions or issues regarding this project, please open an issue on GitHub or reach out.

 ---